Photography takes an instant out of time, altering life by holding it still. ~Dorothy Lange

 Prior to 1939, the lighthouse operation was done using clockwork mechanisms.
 The light was done in oil, whereby the Keeper would have to traverse the spiraling steps of the 171 foot tower with a 5 gallon bucket of oil.
 In 1939 the old mechanisms were taken out and the lighthouse became electrified.
 In 1965, the lighthouse operations became automated.

 At present time, the Pensacola Lighthouse is maintained by the US Coast Guard, but it is located on the Pensacola Naval Air Station.
 The NAS is open to the public, and the grounds are accessible for a lighthouse visit.
-Tours of the tower are only by appointment or during s
+Tours of the tower are only by appointment or during summer Sundays.

 Thursday, August 27, 2009